Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 2.

-- Polkadot makes uses of Substrate
+- Polkadot makes use of Substrate
 - The concept of Parachains is introduced in Polkadot
 - It implements Parachain Sharding and Validation as node and runtime-side logic
 - Has its own networking protocols built with Substrate/libp2p